 They perform comprehensive and focused physical examinations; diagnose and treat common acute illnesses and injuries; provide immunizations; manage high blood pressure, diabetes, depression and other chronic health problems; order and interpret diagnostic tests such as X-rays and EKGs, as well as laboratory tests; prescribe medications and therapies; perform procedures; and educate and counsel patients and their families regarding healthy lifestyles and health care options.

-NPs can prescribe medications, including controlled substances, in all 50 states.
-In 26 states, NPs have authority to practice independently.
+Nurse practitioners can prescribe medications, including controlled substances, in all 50 states.
+In 26 states, nurse practitioners have authority to practice independently.

-Approximately 15% of all NPs have their own private practices.
+Approximately 15% of all nurse practitioners have their own private practices.
 There are also a number of nurse-managed health centers across the United States, in which all of the health care is directed and provided by nurse practitioners, along with other health care professionals.

 A recent national survey details what nurse practitioners can expect to earn; however, the salaries, required duties and working conditions vary among the many different practice sites and patient populations.